 Section 1.
 Cost of Living Adjustments.
-Effective December 1, 2021, Compensation Plan salary rates shall be increased by two and five tenths percent (2.5%) but not less than eighty-five dollars (\$85) per month (prorated for part-time employees).
-Effective December 1, 2022, Compensation Plan salary rates shall be increased by three and one tenth percent (3.1%) but not less than one hundred dollars (\$100) per month (prorated for part-time employees).
+Effective December 1, 20212023, Compensation Plan salary rates shall be increased by two six and five tenths percent (26.5%) but not less than eighty five dollars (\$85) per month (prorated for part-time employees).
+Effective December January 1, 20222025, Compensation Plan salary rates shall be increased by three six and one tenthfifty-five hundredths percent (3.16.55%) but not less than one hundred dollars (\$100) per month (prorated for part-time employees).
 (See Appendix C & E.)